 By Emil Ruder · 274 Pages · 1967

 Emil Ruder was a Swiss designer famous for his contributions to the International Typographic Style (Swiss Style).
 Typographie is his magnum opus on typography and grid systems.

 By Jan Tschichold · 288 Pages · 1928

 Jan Tschichold’s The New Typography is considered the bible of Modernist typographic design.
 Later in his life, Tschichold moved away from Modernism and actually condemned The New Typography as being too rigid and extreme.
 But it stands as an important historical work in the annals of graphic design.

 By Wolfgang Weingart · 520 Pages · 2000

 Along with his predecessors, Jan Tschichold and Emil Ruder, Wolfgang Weingart is considered an influential pioneer of the Swiss Style movement.
-He is famous for branching out beyond the traditional Swiss Style and is regarded the father of the New Wave/Swiss Punk typography style.
+He is famous for branching out beyond the traditional Swiss Style and is regarded as the father of the New Wave/Swiss Punk typography style.
 Weingart: Typography is a retrospective of his work.

 Don’t have time to read a stack of type books?

 I’ve taken extensive notes from the books I’ve read in this collection and distilled everything I’ve learned into a single comprehensive resource.
 Learn more about the Flawless Typography Checklist.